acornejo/kilobot-labs/README.md

 variable (often called a "flag") called `new_message` to indicate that a new message has been received.

-Create a new file called `test-listener.c` and add the following code.
+Create a new file called `test-listener.c` and add the following code after the include section.

 ```
 int new_message = 0;